Convergence of Diffusion Models Under the Manifold Hypothesis in High-Dimensions: High Probability Bounds on the Score Function

-In this section we present our main tool, the high-probability bounds on the score function $s(t,X(t))$ under the manifold hypothesis w.r.t. $X(t)$ -- the forward process~\eqref{eq:forward_process}.
-These results will play a key role in the subsequent discussion on the score approximation in Section~\ref{sec:score_approximation} and sampling complexity in Section~\ref{sec:Discretization of SDE}.
+In this section we present our main tool, the high-probability bounds on the score function $s(t,X_t)$ under the manifold hypothesis w.r.t. $X_t$ -- the forward process~\eqref{eq:forward_process}.
+These results play a key role in the approximation of the score presented in~Section~\ref{sec:score_approximation}.

-We start with the study on how $D$-dimensional Gaussian noise $Z_D\sim \cN\del{0,\Id_D}$ interacts with the smooth $d$-dimensional manifold $M$.
+We start with the study of how $D$-dimensional Gaussian noise $Z_D\sim \cN\del{0,\Id_D}$ interacts with the smooth $d$-dimensional manifold $M$.
 The following theorem bounds the scalar product between $Z_D$ and vectors connecting points on the manifold.